There is no need to stay grounded, with Phillip Island flights and cruises making your stay a memorable one!

 Be thrilled by a helicopter flight or relax as you cruise to Seal Rocks to discover the Australian fur seal colony.

 One of the enduring sights of Phillip Island is the ferry Kasey Lee, operated by Wildlife Coast Cruises, taking visitors to Seal Rocks.

 The Kasey Lee is a 20 metre modern catamaran, with seating for 120 passengers in indoor and outdoor areas over two decks.

-The Kasey Lee now takes passengers on a wonderful full day cruise along the coast of Wilsons Promontory.
+The Kasey Lee, sister cruiser Brianna Lee or the Arafura Pearl take passengers on a wonderful full day cruise along the coast of Wilsons Promontory.

-During the winter whale watching cruises are becoming increasing popular.
+During the winter whale watching cruises are extremely popular.
 The cruise usually circumnavigates Phillip Island and sightings can include whales, dolphins, seals and albatross.